islaytitans/alien/docs/src/GM/hopeslastday.md

 - The corridors inside the South Wing are eerily empty, but the PCs can see marks from what look like gunshots and explosions on the walls and ceiling.
 - Water from broken coolant pipes is dripping from the ceiling, and the air has an acrid smell.
 - The power is still on, but the lights flicker ominously.
-- Acid Burns: If the PCs investigate any corridor and make an OBSERVATION roll, they will spot strange burn like marks on the floor.
+- **Acid Burns**: If the PCs investigate any corridor and make an OBSERVATION roll, they will spot strange burn like marks on the floor.

 ### Comms